 Neglecting your health because of work is the biggest mistake you can make especially since they’re correlated.
 Regular cardio can augment your memory, attention span, mood and creativity levels and reduce stress leading to better work performance.

 Yes, I mentioned waking up early, but make sure you sleep accordingly too!
-Ensure your 7-8 hours of sleep for focus and concentration the next day!
+Ensure your 7-8 hours of sleep on a really good mattress for focus and concentration the next day!

 Not just working out, consuming smart is paramount too!
 The World Health Organisation has predicted incorporating the right ingredients in your diet like superfoods like nuts, berries, grains, fish, greens can boost your brain power by 20%.
 Give a pass to those sugary candies that will make you crash.

 Not just a loss in productivity due to fatigue but skipping meals might cause you to get easily irritable at those around, so do your teammates a favour and eat regular meals!

 The ultimate hack is to learn to deny.
 Not doing something will be faster than doing it.
 The power to say no might be seen as a luxury for only those with utmost authority, but saying no is an important skill to develop at any moment of your career, because it saves your biggest asset: your time.